DrYenyen/PPPwnGo-Guide/README.md

 From the 3rd dropdown menu choose *the PPPwn c++ (Default)* option
 Press on *Back*
 Press on the big green *GO* button
-No new windows will open in the app a small terminal will start outputting data
+No new windows will open but in the app a small terminal will start outputting data
 IF i becomes stuck on any point such as
 [*] Sending LCP configure request...
 [*] Waiting for LCP configure ACK...